mcdemarco/the-new-kitchen-cookbook/poultry/turkeyChicken.md

 ![cooking](http://mcdemarco.net/files/recipes/cooking.png)

 Cook at medium heat, stirring frequently, for 20 more minutes.
 Add wine.
 Reduce until you're really hungry, then serve.

+## Variants

+Substitute 1 T fresh spice for any of the 1 tsp dried spices.